 There are peak times during semester when demand for individual counselling is particularly high (e.g. in the weeks before the exam period).
 You may then be placed on a waiting list.

-We offer free and confidential after-hours telephone counselling for La Trobe students on
+We offer free and confidential out of hours mental health and wellbeing support for La Trobe students

 - Kids Helpline - available if you are 25 years old or younger.
 24/7 call 1800 55 1800, online counselling, and email counselling.